romamik/blog.romamik.com/src/content/blog/2025-08-30-first-post.md

 description: "About this blog"
 ---

-I was thinking about having a blog for years.
-Finally, I have set one up.
+I had been thinking about having a blog for years.
+I've finally set one up.
 I have a few projects I want to write about here, but in this post, I'll just share a bit about the blog itself.

 ## Astro

 This website uses [Astro](https://astro.build).
 I use it as a static site generator, although Astro describes itself as a web framework.
-I never used it before, but for my simple usecase it was straightforward and I was building something in less then 10 minutes after getting to their website.
+I had never used it before, but for my simple use case, it was straightforward.
+I was building something in less than 10 minutes after I got to their website.

-Initially, I was planning to use a simple static site generator, like for example [Zola](https://www.getzola.org/).
-But there was one feature I really wanted to have: diff syntax highlighting, and by that I mean highlighting changes in code without losing the highlighting of the language itself.
+Initially, I was planning to use a simple static site generator, like [Zola](https://www.getzola.org/).
+But there was one feature I really wanted: diff syntax highlighting, which means highlighting code changes without losing the highlighting of the language itself.
 Most of the tools I looked at did not support that.
-So, when I stumbled upon [Expressive Code](https://expressive-code.com/) which had this feature and many others, I decided that it is what I need, and it turned out that the easiest way to have it was to use Astro.
+So, when I stumbled upon [Expressive Code](https://expressive-code.com/) which had this and many other features, I decided it was exactly what I needed.
+It turned out that the easiest way to use it was with Astro.

-Just a little demo of the code block with the code diff:
+Here’s a small demo of a code block with a code diff:
 ```diff language=rs
 fn main() {
 +     println!("Hello world!")